Frances Larkham

 “William Rees & Elizabeth Larkham both of this Town were Lawfully Married Aug.
 16, 1767.”

-Considering the rarity of the Larkham surname in 18th century Rhode Island, the South Kingstown location, and the date of Elizabeth Larkham’s marriage – 1767, only four years after Lancelot and Prudence were married – it is highly likely that Elizabeth Larkham was a younger sister of Lancelot and a daughter of Frances and Thomas Larkham.
+Given the rarity of the Larkham surname in eighteenth-century Rhode Island, the South Kingstown location, and the timing of the marriage, only a few years after Lancelot's own marriage, it is highly likely that Elizabeth Larkham was a younger sister of Lancelot and another child of Frances and Thomas Larkham.

 Small Pansy Garland